rlnB2022/Javascript-Millionaire/README.md

 * 50:50 - Selecting this lifeline randomly removes two of the four available answers, leaving the correct answer and one other.
 * Phone A Friend - This randomly choose from a choice of popular Twitter users to help them with the question.
 Their answers aren't always correct.
 Depending on the difficulty of the question, their suggestions accuracy diminishes.

-There is a 30-second timer which I added as a component.
-It tracks the seconds in useState.
-When it detects that the timer is active again useEffect will trigger to reset the timer.

 # Technologies Used

 This project is created with: